glurp/gtk-dashboard/README.md

 EEND
 }
 ```
-Bddtr containthe list of variable in database.
+RTDB contain the list of variable in database.
 (Variables are String/Float/Int, no structurd data).

 Produceur declare all connector.
-They are 3 type/familly of connector:
+They are 3 type/family of connector:
-* ProdSystem : data came from  a systm commande.
+* ProdSystem : data came from  a system commande.
-* ProdPipeNum: data are numerique value out of pipe ( exemple : vmtat 1)
+* ProdPipeNum: data are numerics values out of pipe ( exemple : vmtat 1)
-* ProdRuby : A ruby cade generate value for Bddtr. the Dashboard call this traitment periodcly (as ProSystem)
+* ProdRuby : A ruby  generate value for Rtdb. the Dashboard call this traitment periodcly (as ProSystem)

 Windows entry specify the widgets.

-They are organise in row/column table :
-r1 { cel1 proc {} , cell1 proc {} ..} r2 { ... } r3 { ... }
+* They are organise in row/column table : r1 { cel1 proc {} , cell1 proc {} ..} r2 { ... } r3 { ... }

-All widget are epecified by proc.
+All widget are specified by proc.
-A helper is provided, 'e' context variable, which is the manager of all widgets (see E class in widgts.rb)
+A helper is provided, 'e' context variable, which is the manager of all widgets (see E class in widgets/engine.rb)

 Old fashion widgets
 --------------------
 On first version, widget get data, they were no memory-database,
-* e.nb  : execute a system commande and count the line output, show "label : cvalue"
+* e.nb  : execute a system command and count the line output, show "label : value"
-* e.fsize: count the nomber of line of all files
+* e.fsize: count the number of line of all files globed by parameter
-* e.bd
+* e.bd : show rtdb variable content in a label

 New fashion Widgets
 -------------------

-In new version, database act as midleware
+In new version, database act as middleware

+Widget which use rtdb are :

+* Bd
+* List
 * Plot
 * Gauge
 * List